Labour Declares War On Pensioners by Abolishing Universal Winter Fuel Payments – What's Next ?

 Capital Gains Tax will also almost certainly be increased as another means of 'hitting the rich', and could even start being applied to 'main residence' house sales.
 Stamp Duty thresholds and rates could also get a hike, thus depressing the very housing market demand Labour is using to justify its over-ambitious 'build or bust' house-building targets.

 The biggest hit of all will, I suspect, be on inheritance tax (IHT) – Reeves is likely to lower the IHT threshold (currently £325k) to £200k or even less, and may also raise the headline rate to 50% (currently 40%) into the bargain.
-She could also abolish taper relief, which currently allows progressive exemption for money put in trust for dependents for up to 7 years prior to death, to 'show the rich who's boss now'.
+She could also abolish taper relief, which currently allows progressive exemption for money put in trust for dependents for up to 7 years prior to death, just to 'show the "rich" who's boss now'.

-Changes to both IHT and Capital Gains Tax could have more profound negative effects on the UK economy than a naive government may have anticipated, particularly if Reeves goes for the more extreme ends of the predicted spectrum.
-As we saw in June 2022, market reaction is all - as Confucius might have said, "...those who tamper with the financial 'status quo' have only themselves to blame..".
+Changes to both IHT and Capital Gains Tax could also have more profound negative effects on the UK economy than a naive government may have anticipated, particularly if Reeves goes for the more extreme ends of the predictions spectrum.
+As we saw in June 2022, market reaction is all - as Confucius himself might have said, "...those who tamper with the financial 'status quo' have only themselves to blame..".

 Despite Labour's (and Reeves' own) protestations to the contrary, don't rule out an increase on the overall income tax (IT) take either...Labour have carefully avoided committing themselves to anything about IT thresholds - these could still be substantially reduced in the autumn statement without actually breaking manifesto commitments.
 A reduction of the 40% threshold from the current £50k to £40k or even £30k would bring an even larger proportion of middle-earner salaries into the higher tax band..and would be 'a nice little earner' for the exchequer.
 'Middle England' beware.....Rachel is coming for You.